Kelvin probe force microscope: Contact potential measurements

 For contact potential measurements a lock-in amplifier is used to detect the cantilever oscillation at ω.
 During the scan V_{DC} will be adjusted so that the electrostatic forces between the tip and the sample become zero and thus the response at the frequency ω becomes zero.
 Since the electrostatic force at ω depends on V_{DC} − V_{CPD}, the value of V_{DC} that minimizes the ω-term corresponds to the contact potential.
 Absolute values of the sample work function can be obtained if the tip is first calibrated against a reference sample of known work function.
 Apart from this, one can use the normal topographic scan methods at the resonance frequency ω independently of the above.
 Thus, in one scan, the topography and the contact potential of the sample are determined simultaneously.

 This can be done in (at least) two different ways: 1) The topography is captured in AC mode which means that the cantilever is driven by a piezo at its resonant frequency.
 Simultaneously the AC voltage for the KPFM measurement is applied at a frequency slightly lower than the resonant frequency of the cantilever.
 In this measurement mode the topography and the contact potential difference are captured at the same time and this mode is often called single-pass.
 2) One line of the topography is captured either in contact or AC mode and is stored internally.
 Then, this line is scanned again, while the cantilever remains on a defined distance to the sample without a mechanically driven oscillation but the AC voltage of the KPFM measurement is applied and the contact potential is captured as explained above.
-It is important to note that the cantilever tip must not be too close to the sample in order to allow good oscillation with applied AC voltage.
+The cantilever tip must not be too close to the sample in order to allow good oscillation with applied AC voltage.
 Therefore, KPFM can be performed simultaneously during AC topography measurements but not during contact topography measurements.